diamondIPP/proteus/doc/configuration_files.rst

 --------

 Each sensor is defined by its local coordinate system and its relative orientation in the global coordinate system.
-Its is defined by the rotation from local into global coordinates and an additional offset, i.e. the position of the local sensor origin in the global system.
+It is defined by the rotation from local into global coordinates and an additional offset, i.e. the position of the local sensor origin in the global system.